d3f34t3d/wordle/docs/design_systems.md

 - **Game State Management**:
   - Utilizes functions such as `resetBoard`, `gameWon`, and `gameLost` to control the game's state across rounds and sessions, effectively resetting variables and UI elements.

-## PHP Backend
+## PHP Backend and Database Integration
+- **Database Setup**:
+  - Replaces PHP session storage with a PostgreSQL database to manage user data, game sessions, and words.
+  - Utilizes tables `users`, `sessions`, and `words` to store and manage game data efficiently.

 - **Session Management**:
-  - Utilizes PHP sessions to maintain game state across multiple requests, preserving player progress and settings without the need for constant server communication.
+  - Maintains game state using database entries, providing robust data persistence across multiple requests.

 - **Leaderboard Implementation**:
-  - Manages a leaderboard stored in a JSON file (`leaderboard.json`), handling file reads and writes to update and retrieve player rankings based on win streaks.
+  - Retrieves and updates player rankings directly from the database, facilitating real-time leaderboard updates.

 - **Game Logic**:
-  - Processes guesses and updates the game state, checking win conditions, updating streaks, and managing the end of game scenarios through server-side scripting.
+  - Handles guess processing and game state updates server-side, ensuring secure and consistent game operations.

 - **Security and Validation**:
-  - Ensures robust input validation to prevent common security vulnerabilities such as injection attacks, maintaining the integrity of game operations and user interactions.
+  - Implements enhanced security measures including input validation and database interaction checks to prevent SQL injection and other common vulnerabilities.

-This design system is structured to provide a comprehensive understanding of the game's development and operational logic, ensuring maintainability and scalability.
+This documentation reflects the transition of the worlde game to a database-driven architecture, whilst providing detailed insights into the game's development and operational logic for maintainability and scalability.